ElizavetaKasapen/ADIP_YOLO8/README.md

 ## 🔍 Output Examples

-As an example, you can find the output of 1st (warmup) and 10th epochs for detect task and Tensorboard graphs.
+As an example, you can find the outputs of 1st (warmup) and 10th epochs for detect task and Tensorboard graphs.

 ![Detect - Epoch 1](readme_images/detect_1st_epoch.png)